ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 Approach:
 - find number of obstales (obstacleNum)
-- for each obstacle, find obstacle location and diameter (env->obstacles[i][0], env->obstacles[i][1]) and (env->obstacles[i][2]) and check if "cylinder corridor" along the direction of movement is clear
+- for each obstacle, find obstacle x and y location and radius (env->obstacles[i][0], env->obstacles[i][1]) and (env->obstacles[i][2]) and check if "cylinder corridor" along the direction of movement is clear
 - take corrective action when "cylinder corridor" is not clear.

 Cylinder corridor (that is, it is a rectangle bc. this agent moves in 2D, not 3D) is found by calculating the formula of the straight line between agent's location, GPos, and its goal, goal.
-A radius of length "radius" is added to both sides in x and y direction (that is the actual radius, the hypotenus, is a little bigger than the radius) of the straight line to define the corridor.
+A radius of length "radius" is added to both sides in x and y direction (this results in the actual radius, the hypotenus, to be a little bigger than the radius specified) of the straight line to define the corridor.
 Then for each obstacle we check if any area of the corridor is within the obstacle's footprint described by its radius.
-I check in both x and y direction along the direction of travel, and if obstacle is within corridor, I decrease or increase the angel thetad, respectively.
+I check in both x and y direction along the direction of travel.
+This is conducted by using the x and y position of the obstacle's center and compare to x and y values around that location, using the equation for a circle:

+(x-x_a)^2 + (y-y_a)^2 = (r_O)^2, where x_a, y_a and r_a are obstacle x and  y locations, and radius, respectively.

+This check is  If obstacle is within corridor, I decrease or increase the angel thetad, respectively.
 Right now, this angle correction is set to + M_PI/2 if obstacle is in y direction, or -M_PI/2 if in x direction which should be large enough for the one obstacle in consideration.
 But this factor may be calculated based on the locations of all obstacles within the existing or future corridoes.

 Status: Used obstacle no 1 and found it to be within the agent's corridor, but have issues with my "if statement" when checking if any part of obstacle is within corridor, and get aborted during execution.
-The idea is to expand this algorithm in a for loop that runs through all the obstacles for all agents.
+The idea is to expand this algorithm in a double "for loop" that runs through all the obstacles for all agents.